SuhaibNisar/BioLig-NIR/README.md

 This repository was developed within the Optimisation Methods for Green Applications group at Imperial College London (omega-icl: https://github.com/omega-icl).

-For any queries, please contact Suhaib Nisar at .
+For any queries, please contact Suhaib Nisar.